 Either way, Etsy is structured like a marketplace whereas Shopify is structured like a product that you are paying for every month.

 With Shopify, you are responsible for driving visitors to your site.
-You have to develop an effective ecommerce marketing plan and execute on it.
-Shopify provides a wide range of features and apps that make execution easier than on some platforms (ie, very SEO-friendly structure, email marketing apps, etc).
-But Shopify does not actively pull in visitors and send them you to your site.
+You have to develop an effective eCommerce marketing plan and execute on it.
+Shopify provides a wide range of features, plus access to the Shopify App Store that makes execution easier than some platforms.
+Shopify has a wealth of marketing tools like a very SEO-friendly structure, social media integrations, email marketing apps, etc. But Shopify does not actively pull in visitors to a marketplace and send them you to your products.

 With Etsy, they advertise and bring in customers to the marketplace in addition to any visitors that you bring directly to your Etsy shop.
 In fact, many customers start their search on Etsy for an Etsy shop.
 They are pre-sold on buying from an Etsy shop – you simply have to have what they want.